FRRouting/frr/doc/user/flowspec.rst

 .. clicmd:: show bgp ipv4 flowspec [detail | A.B.C.D]

-Per-Interface Configuration
+Per-interface configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 One nice feature to use is the ability to apply Flowspec to a specific interface, instead of applying it to the whole machine.
-Despite the following IETF draft [Draft IETF IDR Flowspec Interface Set]_ is not implemented, it is possible to manually limit Flowspec application to some incoming interfaces.
+Despite the following IETF draft [Draft-IETF-IDR-Flowspec-Interface-Set]_ is not implemented, it is possible to manually limit Flowspec application to some incoming interfaces.
 Actually, not using it can result to some unexpected behaviour like accounting twice the traffic, or slow down the traffic (filtering costs).
 To limit Flowspec to one specific interface, use the following command, under `flowspec address-family` node.

 .. index:: [no] local-install <IFNAME | any>